bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/Projects/6-visgraph/P6-VisGraph.md

 ### This project

-1. When you start your code, have a pre-set scene with polygonal obstacles.
+1. When you start your code, have a simple pre-set scene with a couple of simple polygonal obstacles.
 Allow the user to reset the scene and and enter polygons using the mouse (in a manner similar to previous projects).

 2. Once the scene is done, compute and render the visibility graph.
 Implement the straightforward algorithm that considers all possible pairs of vertices (u,v) and adds an edge to the visibility graph if segment uv does not intersect properly any edge of any obstacle.
-Note that the edges of the polygons must be included in the visibility graph.
 Additionally, if u and v are on the same polygon,  you need to check whether segment uv  is inside the polygon that contains u and v, and if so, not include it in the visibility graph.

+- Note that the edges of the polygons must be included in the visibility graph.

-Don't forget to add a vertex for the start position, one for the end, and add edges  from start and end to all visible vertices of the polygons.
+- Don't forget to add a vertex for the start/end positions, and edges to all visible vertices of the polygons.

 4. Allow the user to click on the start and end position of the